OliVer3112/Portfolio/README.md

 Configuring a model
 KNN
 The configuring of this model wasn't that difficult, it took a bit of time, beasue i needed tu catch up with the datacamp courses, but once i managed it wasn't difficult to make the model.
-I also used some tutorials on the internet to try find different approaches to the problem.
+I also used some tutorials on the internet to try find different approaches to the problem.Hyperparameters(

 SGD
-At first the configuring of this model was a bit difficult as
+At first the configuring of this model was a bit difficult as the research because of (explicar relacion entre sgd and gd) but once i understood that it was pretty simple.
+As I only had to split the data and define the classifier

+Training = tunning(porque no hay otra cisa de que hablar)

+Evaluation (the precision was really bad so sgd not compatible because of the dataset knn demasiado simple no hay apenas hyperparametros que toquetear)

 Domain knowledge

 Introduction of the subject field
 	Today we live in the information age, where information comes and goes with just a few clicks.
 However, this information is of utmost importance in the workplace, ["The use of analytics is no longer limited to big companies with deep pockets.
-It’s now widespread, with 59% of enterprises using analytics in some capacity"].
+It’s now widespread, with 59% of enterprises using analytics in some capacity"](cita aqui).
 The Applied Data Science minor has given me a first approach to the ins and outs of information manipulation and how to make predictions of events or classify information using large volumes of data and detecting patterns in it, in short the value of data science.
 	"The use of analytics is no longer limited to big companies with deep pockets.
 It’s now widespread, with 59% of enterprises using analytics in some capacity"

 Literature research